 I couldn't put the book down.

 Yet, as I poured through Start Where You Are that day, I was transfixed.
 As an American female monk steeped Tibetan practice, Pema Chodron offered a fresh, accessible, down to earth presentation of the traditional Lojong Teachings of Tibetan Buddhism.
 Although many of the concepts were familiar old friends, something shifted.
-Chapter by chapter, her teachings helped me to establish a new and deeper relationships to the teachings, to practice -- and to life.
+Chapter by chapter, her approach to this ancient form of "mind training" (Lo = mind, Jong = train, purify or refine) helped me to establish a new and deeper relationship to the these teachings, to practice -- and to life.

 Starting Where I Was

 I had always considered myself a pretty compassionate dude, dedicated to service.
 The Bodhisattva Vow had been part of my personal practice for decades.
 Yet, I had also struggled through a series of burnouts during that time.
-The Reality of Our Essential Oneness was part of my own experience, but it was clear -- I didn't have a clue as to how to live that out through my life in a sustainable way.
-I could "be there" for others but I couldn't be here for myself.
+The reality of our essential Oneness was part of my own experience, but it was clear -- I didn't have a clue as to how to live that out through my life in a sustainable way.

 In Start Where You Are, Pema's gentle but clear insistence that we open our heart to our own pain, fear and struggles as the foundation for cultivating compassion for others was transformative.
 That the "negative" emotions that emerged during meditation (or during our everyday lives) were actually fertile grounds for Lojong Practice rather than something to be avoided or "transcended" blew my mind.
 With these Teachings, I was encouraged to awaken my heart, ever more deeply, to the immensity of our shared human condition -- from the inside out.

-I had, of course, experienced "heart openings" in my life, some during guided meditations in retreat with Joanna Macy and with Steven and Ondrea Levine.
+I had, of course, experienced "heart openings" in my life, some alone, some in communion with others, a few during guided meditations in retreat with Joanna Macy and with Steven and Ondrea Levine.
 Yet in Start Where You Are, I was presented with a coherent "view", a useful language, and a systematic means of cultivating the clarity, kindness and compassion of an Open Heart.
-Although it took a few more years (and the encouragement of several Dharmabuddhies) to begin serious practice with the 59 slogans of the Lojong Trainings, the Lojong "view" presented by Pema Chodron and her guidance regarding the Shamatha–vipashyana and Tonglen meditation practices launched me into an exploration that continues to this day.
+Although it took a few more years (and the encouragement of several DharmaBuddhies) to begin serious practice with the 59 slogans of the Lojong Trainings, the Lojong "view" presented by Pema Chodron and her guidance regarding the Shamatha–vipashyana and Tonglen meditation practices launched me into an exploration that continues to this day.

 Slowly releasing the armor around my heart, as time goes on, I've learned to 'lighten up" more readily, to not take myself so seriously.
-Although I still stumble across my own deep conditioning regularly and blow it, I find myself actually able to "love my neighbor as myself" a bit more consistently, maybe even loving my enemies -- my own demons included -- in the process.
+Of course, I still stumble across my own deep conditioning regularly and blow it regularly.
+Yet, for the most part, I find myself actually able to "love my neighbor as myself" more consistently, and, even more importantly, loving my enemies -- my own demons included more readily.

 If more of us would try this out, I think we might even survive as a species.